Finnvoor/swift-cmark-gfm/README.md

 )
 ```

-Then import InkView wherever you’d like to use it:
+Then import cmark_gfm wherever you’d like to use it:
 ```swift
 import cmark_gfm
 ```